Rwin-X/DevForge-/LEARN.md

           vibecoding is good for creating app and make som little things work 2 ---->
-          you must think and have deep learn about app
+          you must think and have deep learn about app 3 ---->
+          problem !
+              is okay to publish security apps?
+                  or it will be weakness of me ?